icrichmond/lit-docs/papers/Yamazaki_et_al_2017.md

 ---

-Authors generatedd a global [[elevation]] layer [[DEM]] with reduced errors due to absolute bias, stripe noise, speckle noise, and tree height bias
+Authors generated a global [[elevation]] layer [[DEM]] with reduced errors due to absolute bias, stripe noise, speckle noise, and tree height bias

 Combines the [[SRTM]] (below 60 degrees N), the [[AW3D]] (above 60 degrees N) and, filling unobserved areas in either, the Viewfinder Panoramas DEM